 Should I contact or pay SIMM Associates?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like SIMM Associates for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like SIMM Associates for millions of clients nationwide.

 Will SIMM Associates sue me or garnish my wages?

 It’s possible that a collection agency will sue you when attempting to collect a debt, but if you work with a law firm like Lexington Law, you have nothing to worry about.